sloanthrasher/GCoder/README.md

 # GCoder
 Python application that will read an nc file and show certain properties of the object.
 Allows you to modify certain properties in the file.

-Designed to be used in CNC router work flows.
+Intended to be used in CNC router work flows.

 ###   _Features_: